ChrisWiegman/kana/readme.md

 - Support for more xdebug modes (trace, etc)
 - Much more clear prompts and messages on the commands themselves
 - Other system support (time allowed)

+# Completely Uninstalling Kana

+I hate apps that leave leftovers on your machine.
+When stopping a site all Docker resources except the images will be removed.
+To remove the app completely beyond that you'll want to delete the following:

+1. Delete the application from your $GOBIN path
+2. Delete the `~/.config/kana` folder which contains all site and app configuration
+3. Delete the `Kana Development CA` certificate from the _System_ keychain in the _Keychain Access_ app

+You can also safely remove any new images added however it is not a requirement.
+Many other apps might share those images leading to your system simply needing to download them again.